 Thor spends most of this movie in his Asgardian armor, but with bare arms, a nod to his early appearances in the comics.
 During his time on the Helicarrier, he is also seen without his cape, an allusion to his Ultimate Comics appearance.

-(at around 24 mins) Stark Tower stands where the MetLife building should be.
+(At around twenty-four minutes) Stark Tower stands where the MetLife building should be.
 The digital model of the tower that Pepper is looking at shows that the bottom third of the tower retains the shape of the MetLife building with the rest of the floors redesigned.

-An alternate opening and ending frame the movie as a flashback from Agent Maria Hill, allowing them to simultaneously flesh out her dislike towards Fury's methods, yet her undying loyalty to S.H.I.E.L.D.
+An alternate opening and ending frame the movie as a flashbacks from Agent Maria Hill (Cobie Smulders), allowing them to simultaneously flesh out her dislike towards Fury's methods and her undying loyalty to S.H.I.E.L.D.

 Cinematographer Seamus McGarvey described the film's look as visceral and naturalistic: "We wanted this to feel immersive, and did not want a comic book look that might distance an audience.
 We moved the camera a lot on Steadicam, cranes, and on dollies, to create kinetic images, and we chose angles that were dramatic, like low angles, for heroic imagery."

-The Chitauri appear in the first story arc of "The Ultimates", an alternate universe retelling of the origins of the Marvel superheroes.
+The Chitauri appeared in the first story arc of "The Ultimates", an alternate universe retelling of the origins of the Marvel superheroes.
 In the comics, their leader claims that they go by many names, including Skrulls.
-It was originally assumed that the reason for using "The Chitauri", instead of "The Skrulls", was because 20th Century Fox owns the rights to the Fantastic Four, and their supporting characters.
-However, Marvel Studios' President of Production, Kevin Feige, stated in an interview, that the film rights to the Skrulls are not owned by either Marvel Studios or 20th Century Fox.
-The reason for them not being used, was that Joss Whedon did not want go the route of using shape-shifters in the first film.
+It was originally assumed that the reason for using "The Chitauri", instead of "The Skrulls", was because Twentieth Century Fox owns the rights to the Fantastic Four and their supporting characters.
+However, Marvel Studios' President of Production Kevin Feige stated in an interview that the film rights to the Skrulls are not owned by either Marvel Studios or Twentieth Century Fox.
+They were not being used as Joss Whedon did not want to use shape-shifters in the first film.

-(at around 1h 30 mins) Harry Dean Stanton, who appears as the janitor who discovers Banner, after he fell from the Helicarrier asks "are you an alien?"
-Stanton is widely known for his role as Brett in Alien (1979).
+(At around one hour and thirty minutes) Harry Dean Stanton, who appears as the janitor who discovers Banner after he fell from the Helicarrier, asks "are you an alien?"
+Stanton was known for his role as Brett in Alien (1979).

 Seamus McGarvey shot the film in a 1.85:1 aspect ratio, rather than in a 2.35:1, was to cope with the varying heights: "We needed the height in the screen, to be able to frame in all the characters like Hulk, Captain America, and Black Widow, who is much smaller.
 We had to give them all precedence and width within the frame.
 Also, the final battle sequence was going to be this extravaganza in Manhattan, so the height and vertical scale of the buildings was going to be really important."